ednen/Replication-Study-PromptShield-Methodology-for-Prompt-Injection-Detection/cross_evaluation_README (1).md

 ---

 **Note**: This research was conducted as part of an undergraduate thesis on AI security, focusing on prompt injection detection systems and their deployment viability at extremely low false positive rates.
+**Note on LLMail → Direct transfer**: The 0% result may be partially attributed to input format mismatch (LLMail trained on email format, tested on raw prompts).
+The model may have some detection capability that falls below the 1% FPR threshold.